chrisclarke01/ultimate-lineup-picker/README.md

 - [X] Only show "Your Ideal Lineup" component when calculation is complete
 - [X] Add button to frontend to signal to backend to use test JSON, or live data
 - [X] Add a counter of remaining API calls to front end
+- [X] Check all sports books until data is found, instead of only checking the first

 ## Tools Used